 Basic Definition of Beta – Beta measures the stock risks in relation to the overall market.

-- If Beta = 1: If Beta of the stock is one, then it has the same level of risk as the stock market.
-Hence, if stock market (NASDAQ, NYSE etc) rises up by 1%, the stock price will also move up by 1%.
+- If Beta = 1: If the Beta of the stock is one, then it has the same level of risk as to the stock market.
+Hence, if the stock market (NASDAQ and NYSENASDAQ And NYSENASDAQ is the National Association of Securities Dealers Automated Quotations exchange to buy and sell stocks and provides a critical index indicating the stock market's performance.
+In contrast, NYSE is the New York Stock Exchange, the world's largest stock exchange based on listed securities total market capitalization., etc.) rises up by 1%, the stock price will also move up by 1%.
 If the stock market moves down by 1%, the stock price will also move down by 1%.

 Key Determinants of Beta

 Now that we understood Beta as a measure of Risk, it is important for us to also understand the sources of risks.
-Beta depends on lot of factors – usually the nature of business, operating and financial leverages etc.
+Beta depends on a lot of factors – usually, the nature of the business, operating and financial leverages, etc.

-- Nature of Business – The beta value for a firm depends on the kind of products and services offered and its relationship with the overall marco-economic environment.
-Note that Cyclical companies have higher betas than non-cyclical firms firms.
-Also, discretionary product firms will have higher betas than firms that sell less discretionary products
+- Nature of Business – The beta value for a firm depends on the kind of products and services offered and its relationship with the overall macro-economic environment.
+Note that Cyclical companies have higher betas than non-cyclical firms.
+Also, discretionary product firms will have higher betas than firms that sell less discretionary products.

 - Financial leverage: The more debt a firm takes on, the higher the beta will be of the equity in that business.
-Debt creates a fixed cost, interest expenses, that increases exposure to market risks
+Debt creates a fixed costFixed CostFixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
+It is the type of cost which is not dependent on the business activity., interest expenses that increase exposure to market risks.

 High Beta Stocks/Sectors

-Due to uncertain economic environment, questions always remain on what is the best investment strategy.
-Should I pick high CAPM Beta stocks or Low CAPM Beta Stocks.
+Due to the uncertain economic environment, questions always remain on what is the best investment strategyInvestment StrategyInvestment strategies assist investors in determining where and how to invest based on their expected return, risk appetite, corpus amount, holding period, retirement age, industry of choice, and so on..
+Should I pick high CAPM Beta stocks or Low CAPM Beta Stocks?
 It is normally understood that cyclical stocks have high Beta and defensive sectors have low Beta.

 - Automobiles Sector